Project Heads

 In order to break the imminent computational complexity of Mixed-Integer Optimal Control Problems coming with energy network models such as above, we developed time-domain decomposition techniques and proved convergence of these methods for the important subclass of linear-quadratic instances [P3].
 These techniques allow a sequential approach to mixed-integer programming problems by solving suitably chosen subproblems on smaller time horizons.
 The approach is highly scalable due to the freedom on the number of subintervals and by the possibility to solving all subproblems fully in parallel.

-In one direction of our research we consider a partial linearization of the mixed integer optimal control problem, with binary constraints on the control for turning generators on and off.
-Relaxing these constraints in the sense, that also rational solutions in the interval are becoming feasible, allows us to realize the minimization via first order optimality conditions.
+are becoming feasible, allows us to realize the minimization via first order optimality conditions.
 In our research we want to utilize an exact relaxation approach as in [Burger et al. 2012], which means that there is no relaxation gap, i.e., the optimal value of the relaxed problem is the same as the optimal value of the original, non-relaxed problem.
 The main advantage of this is that we can work with the relaxed problem, which is computationally much easier, and we can directly transfer the results to the original problem.
 The main technical obstacle is handling appropriate trust-region constraints in order to make the linearization meaningful.
+A breakthrough result combines sequential linearization, total-variation penalization, and an (

 We want to emphasize that this approach is contrary to the partial outer convexification and Sum Up Rounding technique going back to [Sager 2005].
 It is a strategy to round the solution of the relaxed problem to obtain an integer solution and delivers an upper bound for the integral over the difference of the relaxed and rounded control (see Fig. 2 for an example).
-This bound depends on the discretization of the control, meaning that the finer the grid, the smaller bound gets and the optimal objective function value is reached up to an arbitrarily small -gap.
+This bound depends on the discretization of the control, meaning that the finer the grid, the smaller bound gets and the optimal objective function value is reached up to an arbitrarily small

 Usually we want to avoid very short successive changes of the integer control.
 This requirement can be expressed by additional constraints on the integer control.
-Such combinatorial (or dwell time) contraints describe the necessity of activation/deactivation of an integer control for at least a given minimal duration.
+Such combinatorial (or dwell time) constraints describe the necessity of activation/deactivation of an integer control for at least a given minimal duration.

 A discretization of such problems leads to mixed integer nonlinear problems, that become computationally intractable when the discretization stepsize tends to zero.